 Driving in Aruba is on the right-hand side of the road (as in the U.S.).
 Local laws require drivers and passengers to wear seat belts and motorcyclists to wear helmets.
 Children under 5 years of age should be in a child safety seat; older children should ride in the back seat.
 Right turns at red lights are prohibited on Aruba.

 Aruba's main thoroughfare, L.G.
 Smith Boulevard, is well lit, and most hotels and tourist attractions can be easily located.
-There are speed limits on Aruba, and driving while intoxicated may result in the loss of a driver’s license and/or a fine.
+There are speed limits on Aruba, and driving while intoxicated may result in the loss of a driver’s license, fine and/or imprisonment.
 However, these are not consistently enforced.
 Drivers should be alert at all times for speeding cars and drunk drivers, which have caused fatal accidents.
 In the interior areas of the island, drivers should be alert for goats or other animals that may cross the roads unexpectedly.
 Buses provide convenient and inexpensive service to and from many hotels and downtown shopping areas.
 Taxis, while relatively expensive, are safe and well regulated.
 As there are no meters, passengers should negotiate a price before entering the taxi.

 The emergency service telephone number is 911.
 Police and ambulances tend to respond quickly to emergency situations.

 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Aruba’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Aruba’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.